jackchevalley/php-telegram-bot-framework/README.md

     'uid' => $blocked_user_id,
     'aid' => $admin_id
 ]);
-// The framework will automatically block any interaction from that user, you can check it out in comandi.php
+// The framework will automatically block any interaction from that user, you can check it out in commands.php
 ```

 ---